-Are you trying to decide between a motocross bike and trail bike?
+Are you trying to decide between a motocross bike vs trail bike?
 Each bike has its own advantages, but you don’t want to spend all that money on the wrong bike.

-I’m here to tell you that I’ve tried many different motocross and trail bikes, so I can tell you what each bike is good and bad at, as well as which type of dirt bike is best for you.
+I’m here to tell you that I’ve tried many different motocross and trail bikes, so I can tell you what the differences are, what each bike is good and bad at, as well as which type of dirt bike is best for you.

 What’s The Difference Between A Trail Dirt Bike & A Motocross Dirt Bike?